-Parsec raises $25M from A16Z to power remote work and cloud gaming – TechCrunch
+Parsec raises $25M from a16z to power remote work and cloud gaming – TechCrunch

 CEO Benjy Boxer told me that since he and CTO Chris Dickson founded the company in 2016, the vision has always been “to make it easier for people to connect to their technology, software and content from anywhere, on any device.”

-They started out by helping gamers access their gaming PCs from other devices (the Parsec app is currently available Windows, Mac, Linux, Android, Raspberry Pi and the web).
+They started out by helping gamers access their gaming PCs from other devices (the Parsec app is currently available for Windows, Mac, Linux, Android, Raspberry Pi and the web).

 “From the beginning, we thought that if we could build something that is great for gaming, it will be great for everything,” Boxer said.